-Applicant Representative: A natural person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant: (i) who signs and submits, or approves a certificate request on behalf of the Applicant, and/or (ii) who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or (iii) who acknowledges the Terms of Use on behalf of the Applicant is an Affiliate of the CA or is the CA.
+Applicant Representative: A natural person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant:

+- i. who signs and submits, or approves a certificate request on behalf of the Applicant, and/or - ii. who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or - iii. who acknowledges the Terms of Use on behalf of the Applicant when the Applicant is an Affiliate of the CA or is the CA.

-Application Software Supplier: A supplier of Internet browser software or other relyingparty application software that displays or uses Certificates and incorporates Root Certificates.
+Application Software Supplier: A supplier of Internet browser software or other relying-party application software that displays or uses Certificates and incorporates Root Certificates.